Tomshiii/ahk/Support Files/Release Assets/Getting Started_readme.md

 ___

 If you choose to ignore this install step and wish to run these files at a later time, they can be located;
 Symlink:            `..\Support Files\Release Assets\CreateSymLink.ahk`
 Hotkey Replacer:    `..\Support Files\Release Assets\HotkeyReplacer.ahk`
 PC Startup:         `..\PC Startup\PC Startup.ahk`

 Windows Defender might have a red hot complain about the `v2.x-.exe` file (even after you've used it) and attempt to remove it.
-It's a compiled version of my scripts, alongside the `SevenZip.ahk` lib by `thqby` to allow me to include the repo in a .zip file that then gets automatically extracted when you run the release .exe ^.^
+It's a compiled version of my scripts, alongside the `SevenZip.ahk` lib by `thqby` to allow me to include the repo in a .zip file that then gets automatically extracted when you run the release `.exe` you can see how this process works by looking at `..\Support Files\Release Assets\generateUpdate.ahk` in the repo ^.^

 If your installer fails, a `settings.ini` file may fail to generate in `A_MyDocuments\tomshi\`.
 If this happens you can try running `baselineSettings.ahk` found: `..\Support Files\Release Assets\baselineSettings.ahk` to get started.